1.1. Aims and scope

 It must be emphasised that clinical guidelines present the best evidence available to the experts but following guideline recommendations will not necessarily result in the best outcome.
 Guidelines can never replace clinical expertise when making treatment decisions for individual patients, but rather help to focus decisions - also taking personal values and preferences/individual circumstances of patients into account.
 Guidelines are not mandates and do not purport to be a legal standard of care.

 The EAU Guidelines Panel on MIBC is responsible for this publication.
 This is an international multidisciplinary group of clinicians, including urologists, oncologists, a pathologist, a radiotherapist and a radiologist.
 Members of this panel have been selected based on their expertise to represent the professionals treating patients suspected of suffering from urethral carcinoma.
-All experts involved in the production of this document have submitted potential conflict of interest statements, which can be viewed on the EAU Website Uroweb: https://uroweb.org/guideline/primary-urethral-carcinoma/.
+In the course of 2021 two patient representatives have formally joined the MIBC Guidelines Panel.
+All experts involved in the production of this document have submitted potential conflict of interest statements, which can be viewed on the EAU Website Uroweb:

 A quick reference document (Pocket guidelines) is available in print and as an app for iOS and Android devices, presenting the main findings of the Primary Urethral Carcinoma Guidelines.
 These are abridged versions which may require consultation together with the full text version.
 The most recent scientific summary was published in 2020 .

 The Primary Urethral Carcinoma Guidelines were first published in 2013.
-This is the eight update of this document.
+This is the ninth update of this document.

 The literature for the complete document has been assessed and updated, where relevant.
 In particular for:

 Section 6.3 Summary of evidence for prognosis

 In locally advanced urothelial and squamous cell carcinoma of the urethra, treatment in academic centres improves overall survival.